 Pennsylvania - If you filed electronically it takes approximately 4 weeks to process your tax return.
 However, if thedepartment needs to verify information reported on your return or request additional information, the process willtake longer.
 After your overpayment is processed, it normally takes an additional 3 to 4 weeks for your refund to bemailed or direct deposited.

 Tennessee - To assist taxpayers and tax professionals expecting refunds, the TDOR encourages taxpayers to request refunds through its online TNTAP portal.
 All refunds will be issued by paper check.

 Utah - Due to our efforts to protect your identity, please allow 120 days from the date you filed your return or March 1, whichever is later, toprocess your return and refund request.
 Please remember that the Utah State Tax Commission cannot issue refunds before March1st if it cannot verify your W-2s with your employers.
 Use the “Where’s My Refund?” tool to track the status of your refund.

 Vermont - Are you curious to know the status of your refund?
 After you file your return, you may learn the status by visiting myVTax, select Check the status of your return.
 Once you transmit your e-filed return it may take up to 72 hours for your information to become available.
 For those who paper file, the information regarding the status of a return can take 4 weeks or more to become available on myVTax.

 Virginia - No announced changes.

-West Virginia - The West Virginia State Tax Department is responding to an increased risk of fraudulent filings and is implementing enhanced security measures for your protection.
+West Virginia - The West Virginia State Tax Department continues to respond to an increased risk of fraudulent filings and is implementing enhanced security measures for your protection.
 As a result, expect significant delay of your tax refund.
 You should only call concerning your refund if it has been more than 10 weeks since filing your return.
 In the interim, please use this tool to check the status of your refund.